DJ Yung Vamp

 Gregory Renard (born 30 June 1995), known professionally as DJ Yung Vamp or simply Vamp, is a Belgian DJ and record producer, who also uses the alias Jeune Vamp as a rapper.
 He has been defined as "one of the largest influencers of new-age phonk".

 Early life

-Gregory Renard was born on 30 June 1995 in Liège, Belgium, to Belgian and Tunisian parents.
-He moved to Brussels later on.
+Gregory Renard was born on 30 June 1995 in Liège, Belgium, to Belgian and Tunisian parents, and moved to Brussels later on.
 He lived with his parents until the age of 10, when he moved with his grandparents.

 He described both his parents and his grandparents as an influence to his interest in music: his father listened to techno, his mother to techno and drum and bass, and his grandparents to jazz, blues and 1960s rock.

 Career

 Early career: 2010–2016

 At a young age, DJ Yung Vamp's father let him try his Technics turntables; Vamp continued to mix until the age of 15–16.
 After his friend helped him download FL Studio, DJ Yung Vamp started to produce his own music; he switched to Ableton a short while later.

 After listening to various hip hop albums, DJ Yung Vamp discovered his favourite genres: trill, phonk, grime, and trap.
 His main influences on the SoundCloud platform were Loud Lord, DJ Smokey, Kaytranada, Mr. Carmack, IAMNOBODI, and the Soulection collective.
 He also listened to Three 6 Mafia, DJ Screw, Busta Rhymes, and Missy Elliott.

 At 15 years old, he released mixes under the name "Wankaz" (slang for wanker) on SoundCloud, using an old computer gifted to him by his grandfather when he was 13.
 He then changed his alias to DJ Yung Vamp.